Distributed MIMO Networks with Rotary ULAs for Indoor Scenarios under Rician Fading: Localization Error Model

-Moreover, the magnitude of the positioning error vector follows a Rayleigh distribution:
+Moreover, the magnitude of the localization error vector follows a Rayleigh distribution:

 where $\sigma_e^2$ is the scaling parameter.
-Finally, the angle of the positioning error vector follows a uniform distribution:
+Finally, the angle of the localization error vector follows a uniform distribution:

-Let $r_{e,k}$, i.e., the radius of the positioning error vector, represent the positioning accuracy.
-Considering the bivariate Gaussian model, the positioning accuracy follows the Rayleigh distribution.
+Let $r_{e,k}$, i.e., the radius of the localization error vector, represent the localization accuracy.
+Considering the bivariate Gaussian model, the localization accuracy follows the Rayleigh distribution.
 Thus, we have

-In 3GPP standards, the positioning accuracy requirements are typically specified in terms of the 95\% quantile \cite{3gpp2019}.
-In 3GPP Rel-16, the positioning accuracy requirement specified for indoor scenarios was $3$ m \cite{3GPP-rel16}.
+In 3GPP standards, the localization accuracy requirements are typically specified in terms of the 95\%-quantile \cite{3gpp2019}.
+The $F$-quantile of a Rayleigh distribution with scaling parameter $\sigma_e$ is given by

+Considering the proposed localization error model and based on the 3GPP specifications, we list examples of localization accuracy requirements for pessimistic, reasonable, and optimistic scenarios and their corresponding values of $\sigma_e^2$ in Table \ref{localizationRequirements}.
+In 3GPP Rel-16, the localization accuracy requirement specified for indoor scenarios was $3$ m \cite{3GPP-rel16}.
 In 3GPP Rel-17, this requirement was further reduced to $20$ cm \cite{3GPP-rel17}.
-The positioning accuracy requirement for beyond-5G and 6G networks in indoor factory scenarios is expected to be in the order of a few centimeters \cite{nikonowicz2022}.
+The localization accuracy requirement for beyond-5G and 6G networks in indoor factory scenarios is expected to be in the order of a few centimeters \cite{nikonowicz2024}.